 A need for repairs is more than likely to happen somewhere down the road.
 However, what you want to do is extend the efficiency of your refrigerator through proper maintenance so that it works longer with less need to replace parts.

 There is one essential task you may do to extend the life of your refrigerator, and that is to take the time and clean the refrigerator condenser coils once a year.
 If there was an ideal Handyman guide, cleaning your refrigerator’s condenser would be right there at the time.

 Before you start cleaning your condenser coils, you’re going to need to locate them.
 The condenser is located in different areas, depending on the make and model of your refrigerator.
 It is going to be in one of three places: on the back of the fridge, underneath the fridge (just behind the grille), or right on top of the fridge.

 Once you locate your refrigerator coils, it is imperative that you unplug the refrigerator to avoid any likelihood of electric shock.
 This goes for any time you clean or attempt to execute any type of maintenance of your refrigerator.
 The following are the ways to clean your condenser, depending on whether it’s located on the back, underneath, or on top of the fridge.

 Cleaning the Condenser Coils on the Back or Underneath The Front Grill

-- Make certain the refrigerator is unplugged or the circuit breaker is off.
+- Cut power first.
+Make certain the refrigerator is unplugged or the circuit breaker is off.

 - Take off the base grille (if applicable).